 In this degree program, you may pursue concentrations in the following areas under a thesis or non-thesis option.

-Research in the department is led primarily by shortto medium-term industry needs.
-It entails the application of advanced science, engineering and mathematics to create an implementable solution to an industry-relevant problem using technology.
+Research in the department is led primarily by short- to medium-term industry needs.
+It entails applying advanced science, engineering and mathematics to create an implementable solution to an industry-relevant problem using technology.

-The department resides at Discovery Park, UNTís 300-acre research facility.
+The department resides at Discovery Park, UNT's 300-acre research facility.
 Laboratories supporting each area of emphasis have new computers, software, equipment and instrumentation.
 Laboratory equipment in other departments is available to support thesis research.

 The department employs several teaching assistants each semester to assist faculty members in teaching laboratories.
 These positions are awarded on a competitive basis.
 Research assistant positions are also available based on faculty research projects.

 Information about these positions is available by contacting the department.
-Visit the Financial Aid website for information about other financial assistance programs.
+Visit the financial aid website for information about other financial assistance programs.